OutSystems/docs-product/src/develop/testing/develop-test.md

 ![Anti-Pattern #3 - Unsupported cross-domain dependencies](images/test-cross-domain-references-diag.png?width=600)

-This decision to directly reference Public entities or not between domains may impact the test data setup and therefore needs to be discussed here.
+This decision about whether to directly reference Public entities between domains may impact the test data setup and therefore needs to be discussed here.

 There are a couple of things you can do to sort it out.
 If cross-domain entities are referenced directly, that means there’s no possibility to mock data from the other domain.
 As a result, it is acceptable for test setup activities in the local domain to create any required data directly in the external domain.

-However, if those entities are only referenced through REST/SOAP APIs or service actions, that opens up the possibility to use mock services to simulate data from the external domain.
-This will promote test independence and reliability.
+However, if those entities are only referenced through REST/SOAP APIs or Service Actions, that opens up the possibility to use mock services to simulate data from the external domain.
+This approach promotes test independence and reliability.
 In this scenario, it isn’t acceptable for test setup activities in the local domain to directly create any required data in the external domain.
 Instead, use mock services to get the data.
 ## Service API Isolation

 Whenever a REST/SOAP API service external to the current domain needs to be consumed, it should be done so in a wrapper module.
 This wrapper module should then expose a set of public actions to use that REST API, and all modules needing to access the API must go through the wrapper module.

-Available since OutSystems 11, Service actions are essentially REST remote calls available only to other OutSystems applications running in the same environment.
+Available since OutSystems 11, Service Actions are essentially REST remote calls available only to other OutSystems applications running in the same environment.
 They are used to create loosely coupled dependencies between applications, allowing them to break monoliths inside the OutSystems context.
-Because at runtime they are REST services, it also makes sense to apply this isolation for service actions that are referenced across different domains.
+Because at runtime they are REST services, it also makes sense to apply this isolation for Service Actions that are referenced across different domains.

 In this section, we will use API to refer to REST, SOAP, or service actions.